akamai/terraform-provider-akamai/docs/resources/gtm_resource.md

 ---
-layout: "akamai"
+layout: akamai
-page_title: "Akamai: gtm resource"
-subcategory: "Global Traffic Management"
+subcategory: Global Traffic Management
-description: |-
-  GTM Resource
 ---

 # akamai_gtm_resource

 The `akamai_gtm_resource` lets you create, configure, and import a GTM resource.
 In GTM, a resource is anything you can measure whose scarcity affects load balancing.
 Examples of resources include bandwidth, CPU load average, database queries per second, or disk operations per second.

 ~> **Note** Import requires an ID with this format: `existing_domain_name`:
 `existing_resource_name`.